 No one wants to hear they have a cavity, but it is important to take care of tooth decay before it becomes a major problem.
 If we notice a cavity during your routine dental exam, we will recommend a dental filling.
 Tooth decay does not repair itself.
 We use fillings to restore teeth that have experienced minor to severe tooth decay.
-At Anchorage Dental Associates, we offer several types of fillings depending on your circumstance.
+At Spalding Dental, we offer several types of fillings depending on your circumstance.

 Composite Resin Fillings

 Composite resin is a putty-like material that is made of a plastic and glass mixture.
 In recent years, composite resin has become the popular choice among patients, because of its aesthetic and functional value.
 Composite resin can be color-matched to the existing shade of your tooth.
 It can also be molded and textured to match the appearance of natural tooth enamel.

 We recommend composite resin if cosmetics are a concern.
 This type of filling is best for teeth in areas that do not experience immense bite pressure, namely the anterior (front) teeth.
 Composite also bonds to the enamel, which can improve the structure of a damaged tooth.
 The bonding process can prevent breakage and insulate the tooth from drastic temperatures.